Please ensure Javascript is enabled for purposes of website accessibility

 Seared Duck Breasts with Stewed Plums

-Another recipe from Adam Berkelmans at The Intrepid Eater.
+Recipe by Adam Berkelmans, The Intrepid Eater.

 This seared duck breast with stewed plums is an eloquent dish with sweet and savoury flavours.
 Serve it with mashed potatoes or polenta.